Home / Guides / Our Guide to Buying Property in Cyprus as a Foreigner

 Most Expensive Regions

-Higher priced areas often deliver stronger rental yields and price growth.
+Higher-priced areas often deliver stronger rental yields and price growth.
 These include:

 • Limassol